 Best Richard Carlson Quote:

 Read my guide to letting go of things.
-It will help you to see what is unessential.

 Your issues probably aren’t that earth shatteringly important.
 One day you’ll back and wonder what you ever worried for.
 So you might as well just stop worrying today.